lillianwang112/chinese-learning-app/README.md

 ## 🙏 About This Project

 This was created by a CHI 108 student for a more tailored vocabulary learning app experience.

+**Note:** This app is still a work in progress and may have bugs.
+If you find any issues or have suggestions for improvements, please let me know at **lw3319@princeton.edu**.
+Your feedback helps make it better for everyone!

 The app is open source and available for anyone to use.
 If you find it helpful, feel free to share it with other Chinese learners!